awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-launch-templates.md

 ### Describing a launch template version<a name="describe-launch-template-version"></a>

 Using the console, you can view all the versions of the selected launch template, or get a list of the launch templates whose latest or default version matches a specific version number\.
 Using the AWS CLI, you can describe all versions, individual versions, or a range of versions of a specified launch template\.
+You can also describe all the latest versions or all the default versions of all the launch templates in your account\.

 ------
 #### [ New console ]